Vigneshwaran082/server/README.md

 **Server Purpose**

-This server acts as a fallback solution for the front-end team, providing predefined responses when the back-end server is unavailable or down.
+This **light-weight** server acts as a fallback solution for the front-end team, providing predefined responses when the back-end server is unavailable or down.

 **How It Works**